UGA Bulletin Logo

 Topical Outline

-1. Archaeological practice: methods, evidence, and interpretation 2.
+• 1.
+Archaeological practice: methods, evidence, and interpretation 2.
 Geography and cultural ecology 3.
 Peopling of eastern North America 4.
 Pleistocene-Holocene climate change, diversity, and regional adaptations 5.
 Late Archaic lifeways: Early villages, monumentality, and plant domestication 6.
 Early and Middle Woodland networks and mortuary customs 7.
 Late Woodland regionalism: the first farmers 8.
 Northern Iroquoian and Algonquin societies 9.
 The Mississippian world 10.
 Pericolonialism: European explorers, missionaries, and Indigenous responses 11.
 Early colonial encroachment: Forts, outposts, and the shatter zone 12.
 Enslavement and plantation economies 13.
-Race, inequality, and postbellum archaeology and history 14.
-Archaeologists, descendant communities, and the evolution of cultural heritage management
+Postbellum and industrial archaeology and history 14.
+Archaeologists, descendant communities, and cultural heritage management

 Syllabus